 Google Keyword Planner is the most popular tool for optimizing content titles, but there are plenty of other simple tools available out there.
 This guide, from BruceClay.com, is one of my favorite resources for learning how to use the keyword planner.
 It’s helpful in understanding how you can use Keyword Planner to brainstorm titles, find popular phrases and even perform valuable competitive analysis.
 While it may seem intimidating at first, once you start to see the benefits of optimizing your titles, you will wonder how you ever survived before discovering the Keyword Planner.

 Incorporate Trending Current Events

-Capitalizing on current events is one of the easiest ways to attract viewers to your content.
+Capitalizing on current events is one of the ways to attract viewers to your content.
 If an event is popular in the media, you automatically know that it will have high search volume.
 By including a trending current event in your title, you can capture some of this search volume for your content piece while also providing valuable input that establishes long-term credibility.
 These two small businesses tapped into search volume surrounding the Ebola Outbreak and Midterm Elections:

 - Follow The Money: How An Ebola Outbreak Would Make A Lot Of People Filthy Rich

 - Are Republicans Worse Drivers Than Democrats?

 You obviously do not want to try to weigh in on current events that do not have a direct link to your business.
 But, if you get creative, you will be surprised at some of the interesting and unusual connections you can make to your product or service.

 Despite the obnoxious nature of curiosity-gap headlines, they are unarguably effective.
 No matter how steeled you are against them, you still click.
 While it’s hard to be taken seriously if you employ these tactics too often, sometimes a small dose of click-bait is just what your content headline needs.